-- The essentials for a safe and effective practice, particularly when working with chronic pain conditions.
+The essentials for a safe and effective practice

-The most relevant muscles & bones (and immediate applications into yoga poses and massage)
+The most relevant muscles & bones (and immediate applications into yoga poses)

-Basic kinesiology & biomechanics in relation to yoga or massage (because we are dynamic and to apply anatomy, we must study our movement)
+Basic kinesiology & biomechanics in relation to yoga (because we are dynamic and to apply anatomy, we must study our movement)

 ONLINE OPTIONS- LIVE ON ZOOM

-ONE-ON-ONE: Also, I do one-on-one teacher mentorship, often focusing on working with special needs populations (like arthritis and other pain conditions) through the lenses of yoga and science.
+ONE-ON-ONE: Also, I do one-on-one teacher mentorship, often focusing on integrating research or working with special needs populations (like arthritis and other pain conditions) through the lenses of yoga and science.
 Do you have a lot of practical anatomy-based questions that have come up in your classes?
+Or do you want to go more in depth with my book, Science of Yoga.
 If so, I am a right fit for you.
 Check out my page on teacher mentorship.